Zach Brown: College career

 Brown graduated from the University of North Carolina at Chapel Hill in 2011.
 Brown spent his freshman year as a reserve linebacker and contributed on special teams.
 Next year, Brown started six games at weak-side linebacker and also competed on the University of North Carolina track team.
 As a junior, Brown placed second on the team in tackles and was captain of the special teams unit despite only starting five games.
 Zach Brown tallied 105 tackles (13.5 tackles for a loss), 3 interceptions, and 5.5 sacks in his senior year.

 Professional career

+Pre-draft

 Brown attended the NFL Scouting Combine in Indianapolis and completed the majority of combine drills, but opted to skip the three-cone drill, short shuttle, and bench press.
 On March 19, 2012, Brown participated at North Carolina’s pro day and performed all of the combine drills except for the broad jump.
 Brown performed a private workout for the Baltimore Ravens and attended a pre-draft visit with the Detroit Lions.
 At the conclusion of the pre-draft process, Brown was projected to be a second or third round pick by NFL draft experts and scouts.
 He was ranked as the sixth best outside linebacker prospect in the draft by DraftScout.com, was ranked the sixth best linebacker by NFL analyst Gil Brandt, and was ranked the ninth best outside linebacker by NFL analyst Mike Mayock.